Zaggy1024/LC_PathfindingLib/README.md

 pooledJob.Job.Initialize(origin, destination, agent);
 ```

-After the job is initialized, you should schedule your job to run whenever there are job threads available, then store the job to check the status later.
+After the job is initialized, you should schedule your job via `ScheduleByRef()` to run whenever there are job threads available, then store the job to check the status later.
 When scheduling, it is preferred to ensure that your job runs after any previous jobs you have scheduled for the agent:

 ```cs
 var previousJobHandle = default(JobHandle);